riyajroy23/riyajroy23/README.md

 <div>
   <h2> About me  </h2>

-  <div>I'm Riya, a rising third-year student at Northeastern University pursuing a Bachelor's degree in Computer Science.
+  <div>I'm Riya, a third-year student at Northeastern University pursuing a Bachelor's degree in Computer Science.
 I am passionate about software development and machine learning, which I have been exploring through coursework, personal research,    and collaborative projects.
 I also have work experience at two startups, where I was able to dive deep into the complex idea of making AI explainable while developing full-stack web applications.
 These experiences have provided me a strong understanding of the fundamental algorithms and tools composing these technical stacks and how to thrive in fast-paced, collaborative environments.
 I’m actively seeking new opportunities to grow my skills, especially in the intersection of healthcare and technology and its vital real-world applications.</div>

 <h3> Organizations </h3>
   <div>